 To minimize impacts, all parcels offered in this sale include Standard Lease Notice 3 (see Appendix 5.1).
 Standard Lease Notice 3 indicates that an operator may be required to implement specific measures to reduce impacts of oil and gas operations on the Greater sage-grouse populations and habitat quality (see Appendix 5.2 for exact language).
 Such measures shall be developed during the Application for Permit to Drill (APD) on-site and environmental review process.
 In addition, individual lease stipulations if a lek is located within a certain distance (e.g. Timing Limitation Stipulations [TLS]) or if a lek is located within the parcel itself (e.g. CSU or NSO) are attached to specific parcels as appropriate.
+During interagency coordination, the WSO received input from the WGFD regarding habitats or populations that may be impacted by the lease and used that information to verify the appropriate stipulations were attached to each parcel.
+Impacts to sage-grouse habitat are minimized by implementing appropriate surface use stipulations (NSO; see Appendices 5.1 and 5.2).
+The TLS and NSO stipulations within Appendices 5.1 and 5.2 are derived from each FO RMP.
+The WGFD was a cooperating agency during the development of these RMPs and the stipulation timeframes are based on WGFD input and data.
+These stipulations are identical to those listed in the Wyoming Governor's Executive Order 2019-03.

 There are approximately 15,854,692 acres of PHMA in the State of Wyoming, which is equivalent to the areas identified as Core Areas under the Governor's Executive Order.
 The new leasing rights would be subject to timing limitation stipulations (TLS), and no surface occupancy (NSO) stipulations for sage-grouse leks and habitat (as appropriate) within Greater Sage-Grouse habitats.
-Using the maximum amount of acres that could be disturbed, 200 acres under Alternative 2 and 180 under Alternative 3, there could be an overall reduction in habitat of 0.0012% or 0.0011% statewide from approval of Alternative 2 or 3.
+Using the maximum amount of acres that could be disturbed, 115 acres under Alternative 2 and 110 under Alternative 3, there could be an overall reduction in habitat of 0.000725% or 0.000694% statewide from approval of Alternative 2 or 3.
 Impacts beyond those analyzed in the underlying RMP FEIS' and the ARMPA FEIS, are not expected due to the continual expiration of existing federal leases whether because they lack production in paying quantities or are never explored.
 Additional coordination with WGFD will occur for all projects proposed in Greater Sage-Grouse habitats as determined necessary, and in accordance with the BLM-WGFD interagency MOU.